of Road & Traffic Terms

 In Texas in general, deceleration lanes are not as

 common as in other states.

 interchange - an

 interchange between a freeway and surface street where the entrance and

-exit ramps form a diamond shape as viewed from the air.
-In most places,
+exit ramps form a diamond shape as viewed from above.
+In most places

 the ramps connect directly from the freeway to the surface street, and